konstructorjs/konstructor-essentials/README.md

 </p>

 # konstructor-essentials - essentials for konstructor
-konstructor adds some essential styles and components for [konstructor](https://github.com/konstructorjs/konstructor). generally you would use this package along with konstructor
+konstructor essentials adds some essential styles and components for [konstructor](https://github.com/konstructorjs/konstructor). generally you would use this package along with konstructor

 ## Getting Started